Stuzanna/simply-kafka/README.md

 *Screenshot from Conduktor's UI of the message in Kafka.*
 ![message in Kafka](tfl/img/message-in-kafka.png)

-This leverages an adjusted [Conduktor](https://www.conduktor.io) Docker compose stack for local development, containing a Kafka cluster tooling.
+This leverages an adjusted [Conduktor](https://www.conduktor.io) Docker compose stack for local development, containing a Kafka cluster and tooling.

 # Acknowledgements